pretix/pretix-docs/docs/guides/seating.md

 If you want to select only a single seat, click the :btn-icon:i-tool-seatselect:: "select seats" button instead.
 Click the element.
 You can also select a single seat by clicking the :btn-icon:fa3-mouse-pointer:: "select rows or shapes" button and then double-clicking the seat.

+!!!
+Note
+    Ideally, the radius of seats in your plan should not deviate too far from the default value of 10.
+    Creating much smaller seats may result in them being difficult to select.
+    Creating much larger seats may result in text labels being too difficult to read.

 If you want to select multiple elements, hold the `Shift` key while clicking them.
 Alternatively, hold the left mouse button and move the mouse to draw a selection rectangle around them.